jojonas/jojonas.github.io/content/posts/arduino-ghidra-intro/index.md

 ## Test Setup

 I will be working with the [Arduino Uno Rev 3](https://store.arduino.cc/products/arduino-uno-rev3).
-Maybe in the future I'll focus on other Arduino models and Arduino-like platforms, for example the Arduino Micro or the ESP8266, but for now this must suffice.
+In the future I might also explore other Arduino models and Arduino-like platforms, for example the Arduino Micro or the ESP8266.

 Also, I will be using the example project ["ASCIITable"](https://docs.arduino.cc/built-in-examples/communication/ASCIITable/) that is shipped with the Arduino IDE.
-You can find its source code [on GitHub](https://github.com/arduino/arduino-examples/blob/5d991a2ce69d22e8b21a1ee89ec715f093d45276/examples/04.Communication/ASCIITable/ASCIITable.ino) if you want to ~~follow along~~ cheat, but for now, let's pretend that we lost the source code.
+You can find its source code [on GitHub](https://github.com/arduino/arduino-examples/blob/5d991a2ce69d22e8b21a1ee89ec715f093d45276/examples/04.Communication/ASCIITable/ASCIITable.ino) if you want to ~~cheat~~ follow along, but I will not expect any familiarity with the project.

 ## Dumping the Flash